|Nutrition Facts (per serving)|

-- Set aside two round 9-inch cake pans, one 13x9-inch pan OR 36 muffin cups for this recipe.
+Heat oven to 350 F / 176 C. Set aside two round 9-inch cake pans, one 13-inch sheet cake pan, or 36 muffin cups for this recipe.
 If using round cake pans, lightly grease and place a circle of parchment in the bottom of the pan for easy removal.
 Use paper lining cups if making cupcakes.

 Add oil and 2 teaspoons vanilla and beat just until smooth.

-- In a separate bowl, combine gluten-free flour mix, baking soda, baking powder, cinnamon, and salt.
+In a separate bowl, combine gluten-free flour mix, baking soda, baking powder, cinnamon, and salt.
 Whisk to combine.

-- Stir in grated carrots and nuts.
+Stir in grated carrots and nuts.
 Pour the batter into prepared pans.

-- Bake for 45 to 55 minutes or until a toothpick inserted into the middle of the cake comes out clean.
+Bake for 45 to 55 minutes or until a toothpick inserted into the middle of the cake comes out clean.
 For muffins, reduce baking time to 30 to 35 minutes or until they pass the toothpick test.
 Cool on a wire rack.

 Make the Frosting

-- While cake or muffins are cooling, place butter, cream cheese, and 1 teaspoon vanilla in a large mixing bowl and beat on high until smooth.
-Add confectioners' sugar and beat until smooth and creamy.
+While cake or muffins are cooling, place butter, cream cheese, and 1 teaspoon vanilla in a large mixing bowl and beat on high until smooth.

-- Frost cake once it is completely cool.
+Frost cake or cupcakes once completely cool.

 - Most confectioners' sugar products are made with granular sugar processed with cornstarch or tapioca starch.
 However, when buying confectioners' sugar, sometimes called powdered sugar, read labels carefully to be sure that the product you are considering is not made with wheat starch.